|Sales & Marketing|

 |Discloses all important terms?||No|

 EVO’s primary marketing and sales strategy appears to follow a common method used by most large merchant services providers, which is the recruiting and hiring of independent sales agents.
 The company also allows other sales organizations, such as Evolution Bankcard, to operate as sub-ISOs under their own business names.
 Both of these strategies often result in complaints because the sales tactics of the resellers are difficult to control, and the company’s policies often allow for predatory pricing/terms whether they encouraged it or not.
-It appears that EVO Merchant Services is suffering from the typical reports one would expect with this marketing strategy, which is the primary reason for the lower rating in this section and will be covered in more detail below.
-The company does not appear to use any deceptive advertising or rate-quoting tactics in its marketing materials.
+It appears that EVO Payments International is suffering from the typical reports one would expect with this marketing strategy, which is the primary reason for the lower rating in this section and will be covered in more detail below.
+To its credit, the company does not appear to use any deceptive advertising or rate-quoting tactics in its marketing materials.

 EVO Marketing Example